lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Voice with lists

-This example uses the function `vMotif`, which creates a sequence of events bases on lists.
+This example uses the function `vMotif`<sub>.304952</sub> (as subscript, its encoded function number).
+This function which creates a sequence of events bases on lists.
 The longest list determines how many events are rendered.
 Shorter lists are used as loops until the longest list length is reached.

 The two lists in this genotype have been encoded as follows: